McShelby/hugo-theme-relearn/exampleSite/content/shortcodes/highlight.en.md

 You are free to also call this shortcode from your own partials.
 In this case it resembles Hugo's [`highlight` function](https://gohugo.io/functions/highlight/) syntax if you call it using compatibility syntax.

-Codefence syntax is widely adopted in other Markdown parsers like GitHub and therefore is the recommend syntax for generating portable Markdown.
+Codefence syntax is widely available in other Markdown parsers like GitHub and therefore is the recommend syntax for generating portable Markdown.

+The [`tab` shortcode](shortcodes/tab/) is also capable of displaying code but with limited options.

 ### Parameter